prajyotkcsu/portfolio/README.md

 ### Work Experience
 **Software Engineer @ Dish Network (March 2024 - Present)**
 *I’m a developer on this epic team called ‘Events’  that handles communication on behalf of other teams.
 This involves receiving close to 10 million events and notifications in a single day and routing them to their respective targets.*

-- Our pipeline uses AWS Lambda and EventBridge to ensure high throughput and minimal latency, allowing us to process and deliver events in near real-time.
-- Handling 10 million daily events requires robust scaling strategies, and we store data on AWS DynamoDB and use custom partitioning to manage load distribution.
+### Projects I have built or contributed to independently so far

+###### 1. Unified Deployment with Harness
+We traditionally used GitLab for code deployment across repositories and CloudFormation for AWS-based software.
+As pipeline issues arose—code inconsistently deploying across environments and delayed approvals due to inaccessible files—we conducted R&D to find a better solution.
+This led to adopting Harness, unifying deployments on a single platform for better tracking and consistency.
+###### 2. Scaling Event Processing to 5 Million Without Lambda Throttling
+We scaled event processing from 1 million to 5 million without crashing AWS Lambda by introducing AWS SQS as a pseudo buffer between AWS EventBridge and Lambda.
+This effectively prevented Lambda throttling, enabling smooth and efficient scaling.
+######  3. API for Safe Event Stream Management
+We designed an API to shut off the stream of events from specific sources flagged as unsafe, ensuring the rest of the workflow continued uninterrupted.
+###### 4. Customizable Delays for Event Delivery
-- In certain scenarios, we needed to delay the delivery of events by varying intervals—15, 25, or even 45 minutes.
-To address this, we developed an endpoint that accepts a customizable delay value and leveraged AWS Scheduled Events to precisely manage these delays.
+In scenarios requiring delayed event delivery (e.g., 15, 25, or 45 minutes), we developed an endpoint that accepts a customizable delay value.
+AWS Scheduled Events were used to manage these delays with precision.

 **Software Engineer @ Financial Software & Systems (March 2018 - March 2021)**